trbocode/Decrypt9WIP/README.md

 * __Miscellaneous..__: This section contains various features that don't fit into any of the other categories.
   * __Health&Safety Dump__: This allows you to to dump the decrypted Health and Safety system app to your SD card.
 The dumped H&S app can be used to [create injectable files for any homebrew software](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
   * __Health&Safety Inject(!)__: This is used to inject any app into your Health & Safety system app (as long as it is smaller than the original H&S app).
 Multiple safety clamps are in place, and this is a pretty safe feature.
 Users are still adviced to be cautious using this and only use eiter the original hs.app or inject apps created with the [Universal Inject Generator](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
 This feature will detect all injectable apps on the SD card and let the user choose which one to inject.
+  * __GBA VC Save Dump__: Only available on SysNAND, use this to dump the GBA VC Savegame from your NAND.
+Other than the headered `AGBSAVE.bin` format, this allows usage in emulators. `slot0x24keyY.bin` is required for this to work.
+  * __GBA VC Save Inject__: Only available on SysNAND, use this to inject back a GBA VC Savegame (f.e. after manual editing) to your NAND.
+Same as above, `slot0x24keyY.bin` is required for this to work.
   * __Update SeedDB__: Use this to create or update the ´seeddb.bin´ file on your SD card with the seeds currently installed in your Sys/EmuNAND.
 Only new seeds will get added to `seeddb.bin`, seeds already in the database stay untouched.
+  * __Autofix CMACs__: Use this to automatically fix the CMACs for `movable.sed` and `*.db` inside the CTRNAND.
+This is useful for fixing corrupted files and/or transferring CTRNAND partitions between consoles.
   * __NCCH FIRMs Dump__: Use this to dump NATIVE_FIRM, SAFE_MODE_FIRM, TWL_FIRM and AGB_FIRM from your NAND.
 For N3DS FIRMs, the ARM9 section will be decrypted as well.
 This feature is at the moment only useful for research.
   * __FIRM ARM9 Decryptor__: Use this to decrypt the ARM9 section of N3DS FIRMs.
 This feature is at the moment only useful for research.

 ### Content Decryptor Options
 This category includes all features that allow the decryption (and encryption) of external and internal content files.
 Content files are directly processed - the encrypted versions are overwritten with the decrypted ones and vice versa, so keep backups.
-The standard work folder for content files is `/D9Game/`, but if that does not exist, content files are processed inside the `/Decrypt9/` work folder.
+The standard work folder for content files is `/file9/D9Game/`, but if that does not exist, content files are processed inside the `/files9/` work folder.
+* __NCCH/NCSD File Options__: Files with .3DS and .APP extension are typically NCCH / NCSD files.
+NCCH/NCSD typically contain game or appdata.
   * __NCCH/NCSD Decryptor__: Use this to fully decrypt all NCCH / NCSD files in the folder.
-Files with .3DS and .APP extension are typically NCCH / NCSD files.
 A full decryption of a .3DS file is otherwise also known as _cryptofixing_.
 Important Note: Depending on you 3DS console type / FW version and the encryption in your NCCH/NCSD files you may need additional files key files (see 'Support files' above) and / or `seeddb.bin`.
   * __NCCH/NCSD Encryptor__: Use this to (re-)encrypt all NCCH / NCSD files in the folder using standard encryption (f.e. after decrypting them).
 Standard encryption can be processed on any 3DS, starting from the lowest firmware versions.
 On some hardware, .3DS files might need to be encrypted for compatibility.
+  * __NCCH/NCSD to CIA Converter__: This allows you to convert any NCCH/NCSD file to an installable (on a signature patched system) CIA file.
+The CIA file will be written to `filename.ext.cia`.
+* __CIA File Options__: CIA files are 'Content Installable Files', this entry contains all related features.
   * __CIA Decryptor (shallow)__: Use this to decrypt, for all CIA files in the folder, the titlekey layer of CIA decryption.
 The internal NCCH encryption is left untouched.
   * __CIA Decryptor (deep)__:  Use this to fully decrypt all CIA files in the folder.
 This also processes the internal NCCH encryption.
 Deep decryption of a CIA file is otherwise known as _cryptofixing_.
 This also may need additional key files and / or `seeddb.bin`, see 'Support files' above.
   * __CIA Decryptor (CXI only)__: This is the same as CIA Decryptor (deep), but it does not process the 'deep' NCCH encryption for anything but the first CXI content.
 On some hardware, fully deep decrypted CIA files might not be installable, but CIA files processed with feature will work.
   * __CIA Encryptor (NCCH)__: Use this to encrypt the NCCH containers inside of the CIA files in the folder.
 NCCH encryption is required, for example, for system CIA files to be installable.
+* __BOSS File Options__: [BOSS files](http://3dbrew.org/wiki/SpotPass#Content_Container) are typically received via Spotpass, this entry contains all related features.
-* __BOSS Decryptor__: Use this to decrypt [BOSS files](http://3dbrew.org/wiki/SpotPass#Content_Container), which are typically received via Spotpass.
+  * __BOSS Decryptor__: Use this to decrypt BOSS files.
 This feature will decrypt all encrypted BOSS files (with a valid BOSS header) found in the folder.
-* __BOSS Encryptor__: Use this to encrypt [BOSS files](http://3dbrew.org/wiki/SpotPass#Content_Container).
+  * __BOSS Encryptor__: Use this to encrypt BOSS files.
 This feature will encrypt all unencrypted BOSS files (with a valid BOSS header) found in the folder.
+* __SD File Options__: SD files are titles, extdata and databases found inside the /Nintendo 3DS/<id0>/<id1>/ folder.
+This entry contains all related features.
   * __SD Decryptor/Encryptor__: Use this to decrypt or encrypt 'SD files'.
-SD files are titles, extdata and databases found inside the `/Nintendo 3DS/<id0>/<id1>/` folder.
 For this feature to work, you need to manually copy the file(s) you want to process.
 Copy them with their full folder structure (that's everything _after_ `/Nintendo 3DS/<id0>/<id1>/`) to the work / game folder.
 This feature should by now only be useful to encrypt content, decryption is much easier handled by the two features below.
   * __SD Decryptor (SysNAND dir)__: An improved version of the feature above.
-This allows you to select content from '/Nintendo 3DS/' (more specifically from the subfolder belonging to SysNAND) to be directly copied to your work / game folder and then decrypted from there.
+This allows you to select content from `/Nintendo 3DS/` (more specifically from the subfolder belonging to SysNAND) to be directly copied to your work / game folder and then decrypted from there.
-* __SD Decryptor (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the '/Nintendo 3DS/' subfolder belonging to the EmuNAND instead.
+  * __SD Decryptor (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.

 ### Gamecart Dumper Options
 This category includes all features handling dumping of content from external cartridges.
 Cartridge dumps are also known as .3ds files.